yogesh2k21/flex/README.md

 # Tools ⚒️ and Tech Stack 🧑‍💻
 - Django is used for backend, its a Python based web backend Framework.
-- ReactJS is used for frontend, its a JS Labrary.
+- ReactJS is used for frontend, its a JS Library.
 - TailwindCSS is used for frontend UI, its a CSS framework.
 - React-Toastify is library is used for show response in frontend when submitting form
 - Docker is used for Containerize the application to make it cloud native.
-- Database is SQLite which comes within Django when we crate new Django Project.
+- Database is SQLite which comes within Django when we create new Django Project.

 # My Approach 🎯💡
 - I have create Form in ReactJS that takes required Data about Yoga classes admission

 ![Screenshot (53)](https://user-images.githubusercontent.com/52989607/206984230-1ebccabe-dfe0-4723-a329-79b244dd47af.png)

 - after taking data we are verifying that data according to the given constraints in ReactJS using condition that must be passed before going further.

 - After verifying, Now taking that data and making a JSON payload in JS that is being passed in the API as data and API methiod is POST because we are saving the data via Backend in database.
+API is in backend/core/urls/py and API defination is in backend/core/views.py

 ```
 const response = await fetch("http://127.0.0.1:8000/", {